jobrouter/typo3-process/Documentation/developer.rst

 Preparing the instance data
 ---------------------------

-If you want to start instances programmatically in a JobRouter installation, you can use the :php:`Preparer` class within TYPO3, e.g. in an Extbase
+If you want to start instances programmatically in a JobRouter® installation, you can use the :php:`Preparer` class within TYPO3, e.g. in an Extbase
 controller: